On the instability of travelling wave solutions for the transport-Stokes equation: Linearization of the surface evolution model in spherical coordinates

-Since $L[1]$ is linear continuous we have that the operator $\mathcal{I}:C([0,t],C^1) \to C([0,t],C^1)$ defined by is also linear continous and contractant for $t$ small enough and this ensures the local existence and uniqueness of the solution to the linearized system when $h_0\in C^1([0,\pi])$.
+Since $L$ is linear continuous, the operator $\mathcal{I}:C([0,t],C^1) \to C([0,t],C^1)$ defined by is also linear continuous, and contractant for $t$ small enough.
+This ensures the local existence and uniqueness of the solution to the linearized system when $h_0\in C^1([0,\pi])$.

 In the $W^{1,p}$ setting, we also have that $\mathcal{I}: C([0,t],W^{1,p}) \to C([0,t], W^{1,p})$ is linear continuous.
 Indeed, direct computations using \eqref{vitesse_A_1[1]} show that